You can apply for extended protection in February

 Anyone in Sweden who has protection under the Temporary Protection Directive will be able to apply for an extended residence permit in February.

-You can apply for an extended residence permit for several people at the same time, making it easy to help, e.g., a child or an elderly relative who does not have their own email address.
+You can apply for an extended residence permit for yourself and your family members who are in Sweden.
+To be able to apply, you need an email address, a mobile phone number and your case number.
 If you are helping someone else, you need to be able to provide the case number of all the people for whom you are applying.
 You can find the case number on the residence permit card or in the upper right corner of the decision from the Swedish Migration Agency.
+You do not need to attach any documents or passport copies.

 Apply in time